catberry/catberry/docs/code-style-guide.md

-#Catberry framework code style guide
+#Catberry Framework Code Style Guide

 There are some aspects of our code style below: